Last Updated: October 11, 2022

-Summer is almost here!
+Summer is here!
 While I typically stick to the traditional “summer doesn’t start until June 21”, it’s fun to start planning summer stuff early.
-So to kick off June, here’s a summer bucket list and free printable.
+So to kick off June, here’s a summer bucket list for kids and free printable.

-Summer Bucket List Ideas – Kid and Toddler Activities
+Summer Bucket List Ideas – Kids and Preschoolers Activities

 - Gardening and harvesting from the garden – this is a great ongoing activity kiddos can help with

 - Water play

 - Build a treehouse or backyard fort.
 For example, as a kit or DIY or even a popup fabric tent